-Do you know the etiquette rules of Japan, responsible for developing an educated population?
-In this article, we will talk exactly about the etiquette rules of Japan also known as Nihon no kihon reigi sahō [日本の基本礼儀作法].
+Do you know the etiquette rules that shape everyday respect in Japan?
+In this article, we walk through the basic manners of Japan, also known as Nihon no kihon reigi sahō [日本の基本礼儀作法].

 Business Card in Japan

-It is interesting to have your card in Portuguese or English and the back in Japanese, to avoid any type of communication problem.
-The visitor should always present their card first, and always to the most important person.
-Always hand it over with the text facing the person receiving it and do this with both hands.
+It is worth having your card in English on one side and Japanese on the back, to avoid any type of communication problem.
+The visitor should always present their card first, and always to the most senior person in the room.
+Always hand it over with the text facing the person receiving it, and do this with both hands.

 Cell Phones in Japan

-On public transport, it is ideal to turn off the phone or leave it on silent.
-However, it is possible to send messages if it is something more urgent.
+On public transport, it is best to turn the phone off or leave it on silent.
+Sending the occasional urgent message is fine.
 Inside cinemas, theaters, and hospitals, it is strictly prohibited to leave cell phones on.
 In the hospital, extra care must be taken to avoid any type of interference with medical equipment.

-We have already written an article detailing curiosities about cell phones in Japan.
-When reading, you will see that many Japanese still prefer flip phones, those that open and close.
+We have already published a full article on the quirks of cell phones in Japan.
+When you read it, you will see that many Japanese still prefer flip phones — the kind that open and close.

 Elevators in Japan

-The hierarchy within an office is highly respected.
-This is perceived in the arrangement of desks within an office and even inside the elevator.
-Superiors always stay away from any type of door, and younger or less significant positions stay closer to the entrance and exit of places.
-The same rule applies to parking vehicles.
+Office hierarchy in Japan is highly respected.
+You can see it in the way desks are arranged on a floor and even inside the elevator.
+Senior staff always stand away from the doors, while younger or lower-ranking colleagues take the spots closer to the entrance and exit.
+The same rule applies when parking vehicles.

-The Japanese have certain superstitions regarding numbers.
-Floors like 4 and 9 are considered fatal because they remind of death and darkness.
-In some places, elevators do not have the number 4 and 9.
+The Japanese also have a few superstitions about numbers.
+Floors 4 and 9 are considered unlucky because they are tied to death and darkness.
+In some buildings, you will notice that elevators simply skip the number 4 and the number 9.

 Boarding the Train

-Any type of collective transport in Japan has well-defined and respected rules for boarding and disembarking passengers.
-The signs are followed strictly, even during peak hours.
+Any form of public transport in Japan runs on well-defined, well-respected rules for boarding and getting off.
+The signage is followed strictly, even at the busiest hours.

-As soon as the vehicle opens its doors, wait for all passengers to disembark in the area reserved for entry.
+As soon as the doors open, wait for every passenger to get off inside the marked zone.
 Only then board with the other passengers.
-One curiosity: in Tokyo, when going up a staircase, leave the right side free for those in a hurry.
-In Osaka, it is usual to leave the left side free.
+One small curiosity: in Tokyo, on station staircases, you keep the right side free for people in a hurry.
+In Osaka, it is the left side.

 Making Noise While Eating

-This does not mean you should chew like a fool.
-You should not chew with your mouth open or anything like that; just when slurping the noodles, you do not need to worry about doing it silently.
+This does not mean chewing like a fool is fine.
+You should not chew with your mouth open or anything like that; it is only the noodle-slurping part where you do not have to worry about staying quiet.

 Also read: 15 Types of Japanese Noodles